pubbelfiesch/SAHS/part_1.md

 ```
 adduser yournamehere -G wheel
 ```
-## Install rights escalaltion software
+## Install rights elevation software
-Before switching to the new user, we must have a rights escalation tool installed.
+Before switching to the new user, we must have a rights elevation tool installed.
 Debian users will be familiar with sudo.
 We will use a similar command "doas".
-This must be installed using the alpine package manager apk and requires that your machine has internet access.
+This is easiest installed using the alpine package manager apk and requires that your machine has internet access.
 If not, check your network settings (dhcp, interfaces,..).
 Lets start with a general system update check:
 ```
 apk update
 apk add --upgrade apk-tools